andrewpey/vtland/_includes/tldr.md

 {% endcomment %}

 We are going to release VT as basic gameplay features will be implemented, and then constantly update with new content and improvements.
+There Mod API and tools will be also present.

 If everything goes well, you can expect early alpha to be available *this year*.